AppalachianCoalescence/.github/profile/README.md

+# Appalachian Coalescence

+## NEWS
+- The LISA Science Gaps have been released and are available [here](https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=1038005/solicitationId=%7B05108FA8-5F27-3547-BBAF-0284D97BA62F%7D/viewSolicitationDocument=1/2024%20LPS%20Science%20Gaps.pdf).

+- As a reminder we will discuss [LISA Preparatory Science Proposals](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7b05108FA8-5F27-3547-BBAF-0284D97BA62F%7d&path=&method=init) on December 16th at 2pm central!
+We will discuss proposals we plan to write and consolidate efforts.

+## About

 This is a space to gather all LISA related projects pertaining to NASA Marshall and nearby universities.

 The main reason for creating this is to have a platform for all possible ideas and thus foresee possible contributions.